Big East titans clash when No. 16 Xavier hosts No. 17 Providence

 The Friars have won three straight — all in conference play — since dropping games at Creighton and Marquette in mid-January.

-“I thought it was an incredible team win,” Providence head coach Ed Cooley said.
+“I thought it was an incredible team win,” Providence head coach Ed Cooley said of the victory over Villanova.
 “I thought it was a character win.
 I thought it was a physical, culture win.”

 The last two meetings between Providence and Xavier in Cincinnati were decided by a 3-pointer in the closing seconds.
 Jared Bynum hit the game-winner last season for Providence, while Xavier’s Colby Jones hit a game-winner in 2021.